-The Audit & Finance and Safety Committees of our Board are responsible for the oversight of our cyber security strategies and implementation as they relate to the Company's business systems and operational systems, respectively.
+The Audit & Finance Committee and Safety Committee of our Board are responsible for the oversight of our cyber security strategies and implementation as they relate to the Company's business systems and operational systems, respectively.

-This past year, the Company continued to invest in technology countermeasures and employee awareness programs, which included testing employees through phishing simulations, our annual mandatory cyber security computer based training, and numerous cyber security related awareness campaigns.
+This past year, the Company continued to sustain technology countermeasures, third party services and employee awareness programs, which included testing employees through phishing simulations, our annual mandatory cyber security computer based training and numerous cyber security related awareness campaigns.